-- Make energy efficiency a priority in design. - Reduce potable water use in design, construction, and operation. - Use 100 percent renewable energy for operation. - Minimize GHG emissions through design and requirements and achieve net-zero GHG and criteria pollutant emissions in construction - Design and construct high-performance facilities that achieve net-zero energy for operations and are LEED certified at the Platinum level. - Maximize station access for pedestrians, cyclists, and transit riders. - Require Environmental Product Declarations for construction materials, including steel products and concrete mix designs, to improve disclosure of materials information and incentivize the selection of better environmental performing products. - Require optimized life-cycle scores for major materials, including global warming potential, while maintaining durability and quality. - Make the use of non-hazardous materials a priority and minimize the use of those harmful to human health or the environment. - Investigate appropriateness of groundwater recharge along the alignment and make it a priority where appropriate. - Make groundwater recharge at sites a priority and/or detain water for reuse in irrigation, while maintaining water quality. - Progressively refine requirements in design and construction contracts to achieve improved outcomes. - Sequester in-situ hazardous material (where feasible and cost effective). - Follow construction-waste practices that divert at least 75 percent from landfill, unless the local regulation is higher. - Recycle all steel and concrete in construction. - Follow construction practices that maintain or improve air quality during construction, both for workers and people living in the air basin in which the project is being constructed. - Follow operations practices that maintain or improve air quality. - Make life-cycle performance of components, systems, and materials a priority. - Adaptively reuse existing structures and facilities whenever feasible. - Integrate climate adaptation and resilience principles into the design, construction, and operation of the system.
+- Require optimized life-cycle scores for major materials, including global warming potential, whilemaintaining durability and quality.
+Make the use of non-hazardous materials a priority and minimize the use of those harmful to humanhealth or the environment.
+Investigate appropriateness of groundwater recharge along the alignment and make it a priority whereappropriate.
+Make groundwater recharge at sites a priority and/or detain water for reuse in irrigation, whilemaintaining water quality.
+Require consideration of Consider equitable system access, investments and benefits through design, construction, and operation of the system.s Progressively refine sustainability requirements in design and construction contracts to achieve improved outcomes.
+Sequester in-situ hazardous material (where feasible and cost effective).
+Follow construction-waste practices that divert at least 75 percent of waste from landfill, unless the localregulation is higher.
+Recycle all steel and concrete waste generated in construction.
+Follow construction practices that maintain or improve air quality during construction, both for workers and people living in the air basin in which the project is being constructed.
+Follow operations practices that maintain or improve air quality.
+Make life-cycle performance of components, systems, and materials a priority. - Adaptively reuse existing structures and facilities whenever feasible.
+Integrate climate adaptation and resilience principles into the design, construction, and operation of the system. - Follow operations practices that maintain or improve air quality.